-This field is important as we will map each activity type to one of the following values for reporting: Visit, Phone, Letter/Email, Event, Activity, and Other.
+This field is important as we will map each activity type to one of the following values for reporting: Activity (non-contact), Event, Letter/Email, Other Contact, Phone, Social Media, Text Message, and Visit.

 The Contacts tab in the Major Giving layer displays a number of reports summarizing your officers' performance with respect to contacts, including visits per month, contacts by purpose, and prospects that have not been contacted in 90+ or 180+ days.
-Activities and officer visits are also included in Console so that an officer and their manager can see their contacts, visits, first time visits, performance over time, and their tracking towards accomplishing activity based goals.
-If providing /Unit, you can evaluate how much of your officers' effort is being allocated to each unit.
+Activities and officer visits are also included in Console so that an officer and their manager can see their contacts, visits, first time visits, performance over time, and their tracking towards accomplishing activity-based goals.
+If providing School/Unit, you can evaluate how much of your officers' effort is being allocated to each school and unit.
 You can see all of a constituent's contacts in their Relationship Profile.
 You can also search for constituents in Targeter based on when they were contacted or how long it has been since their last contact.